Updated: Feb 21

 But think about it… If the root cause of the shortfall is that the goal is unrealistic, how does hiring more people solve that problem?
 Maybe that’s why there have been so many CROs in your company.
 And why the CRO is in the senior management ejector seat.

 What’s needed is a way to anchor the goals to reality.
 FUNNELCAST forecasts do just that.
 Instead of debating the merits of an arbitrary goal, you can say “Here’s how much new opportunity flow we need to meet that goal.
-Do we have the knowhow and the resources to get there?”
+Do we have the market, knowhow, and the resources to get there?”
 Check out Gap Analysis on our Solutions page to learn more.

 Of course that's only part of the solution.
 You may need the Vulcan mind-meld to convince others to drop the alternate reality they have in their heads.